MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md

       **Steps to mitigate**

-      Update dns record in corresponding DNS provider.
+      Update the DNS record in corresponding DNS provider.
 In the above case, the domain was purchased from Microsoft 365, so you will need to follow this [documentation](/microsoft-365/admin/dns/update-dns-records-to-retain-current-hosting-provider?view=o365-worldwide&preserve-view=true).

-      Every dns provider will have similar documentations.
-This is one more example from [Godaddy](https://in.godaddy.com/help/change-an-a-record-19239)
+      Every DNS provider will have similar documentations.
+This is an example from [Godaddy](https://in.godaddy.com/help/change-an-a-record-19239).

-2. **DNS entry is wrong**
+1. **DNS entry is wrong**

    ![DNS entry is wrong](../../media/image%28343%29.png)

     **Steps to mitigate**

-    The domain record should point to the correct AzureFD url (***\<name>.azurefd.net*** ).
-For example,
+    The domain record should point to the correct AzureFD url (***\<name>.azurefd.net*** ), for example,

     ![AzureFD url](../../media/image%28344%29.png)